sqsung/blog/posts/Just_Thoughts/2023_memoir.md

 ![Expert Curve](/images/expert_curve.jpg)

 This stage was like me climbing up `Mt.
 Stupid` for the first time.
 I had no roadmap.
-I was blind to everything beyond and HTML/CSS and therefore wasn't strategic about studying.
+I was blind to everything beyond HTML/CSS and therefore wasn't strategic about studying.
 The only curriculum I had was mindlessly jumping around YouTube's `related videos` tab after I finish a HTML/CSS tutorial video.

 When I did eventually find out about JavaScript/React and all that good frontend stuff, I overestimated my abilities and thought I could understand all these things as quickly as I did HTML/CSS.
 Consequently, I approached JavaScript the same way I approached HTML/CSS: binge watching YouTube.